 The 2015 Hunger Report, When Women Flourish, We Can End Hunger, explains how the empowerment of women and girls is essential to ending hunger, extreme poverty, and malnutrition globally and in the United States.
 Women are the primary agents the world relies on to fight hunger, yet pervasive discrimination persists worldwide, keeping women from maximizing their own potential.

 The report examines three areas in which progress is necessary to achieving gender equality: bargaining power, care, and collective voice.
-Women’s voices are largely excluded from decision making at every level of society, from the family to legislative bodies.
+Women’s voices are largely excluded from decision making at every level of society.
 Women feed their children, yet receive little support in caring for children and households, making it more difficult for them to earn income to improve household food security and contribute to economy.
 Policies and programs that empower women increase their earning potential and contribute directly to ending hunger.
-Visit the 2015 Hunger Report website.

 The 2014 Hunger Report proposes bold steps to end hunger in the United States by 2030.
 Hunger remains a problem in this wealthy country.
 About one in seven American households is not always sure where their next meal is coming from.
 Among children, African Americans, and Hispanics/Latinos, this figure is about one in four.

 Making jobs a priority would enable President Obama and Congress to reduce hunger in America by 25 percent by 2017.
 In addition to investing in good jobs as a way of ending hunger, the Hunger Report calls for an end to the political brinkmanship that led to the sequester and other budget cuts.

 Other recommendations focus on investing in people, strengthening the safety net, and encouraging community anti-hunger partnerships.